aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 ## **About Bitmap and Other Image Formats**

-In Java, a [Imagess](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Images)  is an object that allows you to work with images defined by pixel data.
+An [Images](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Images) is an object that allows you to work with images defined by pixel data.
 You can use an instance of this class to save images in a wide range of formats (JPG, PNG, etc.).

 {{% alert title="Info" color="info" %}}